dasmikko/shellopts/README.md

 ```

 The methods are defined as instance methods on `ShellOpts::ShellOpts` and as
 class methods on `ShellOpts`.
-The class methods stores program name and usage
+They can also be included in the global scope by
-string in global variables that are reset by `ShellOpts.reset`
+`include ShellOpts::Utils`

 ## Example